xilution/xilution-graphql-backend-example/README.md

 * [Rhino](https://products.xilution.com/api/catalog/basics/rhino)
 * [Fox](https://products.xilution.com/api/catalog/integration/fox)

-When you create a Xilution account, an Organization record is created for you.
+When you create a Xilution Account, an Organization record is created for you.
 This is referred to as your "Account Organization" in the instructions below.
 As a frontend app builder who supports multiple clients, you can create multiple Sub-Organizations via Xilution Elephant.
 One for each client you support.